-An RPO is a business decision that dictates the BC/DR strategy as to how much data you are willing to lose if the production system is unavailable.
-Apart from downtime and money, you also need to consider the company’s reputation in the sense that how long your business can afford to go offline risking customer trust and partner relationships.
+An RPO is a business decision that dictates the BC/DR strategy.
+You must define how much data you are willing to lose if the production system is unavailable.
+Apart from downtime and money, you also need to consider the company’s reputation in a way that impacts the performance.
+Also, you must calculate how long your business can afford to go offline risking customer trust and partner relationships.
 The IT team needs to match the RPO based on;

 Factors to Be Considered While Calculating RPO

 You can take into account the following factors while calculating RPO: